rhregalado/rhregalado.github.io/_essays/essay5.md

 <p>To this day, the UP Chapel is declared as both a <strong>National Historical Landmark</strong> by the National Historical Commission of the Philippines, and a <strong>National Cultural Treasure</strong> by the National Museum of the Philippines.
 It also remains as the only structure in the country to feature the works of five National Artists (six, if we include Maceda) none of whom, at the time, had been inducted into the Order.
 All of these makes the UP Chapel a singular artistic achievement.
 The Order of National Artists (<em>Orden ng Pambansang Alagad ng Sining</em>) was established only in 1972, with these artists receiving the recognition well into the late 20th century and beyond.
 Perhaps it was by grand design that, decades before their recognition, these artists’ paths had already crossed to create a shared legacy of faith and art intertwined.
 And that is powerful.</p>

 <p>Perhaps that’s why this place has stayed with me; it holds an indescribable sense of peace and familiarity that I rarely find elsewhere.
 Here, one can really close their eyes and just simply take in the slowness and stillness of life, unhurried.
-The art deepens the experience, for sure, which reminds me that art’s purpose was once not to shock or disturb, but to elevate the soul.
+The arts deepen the experience, for sure, which reminds me that the purpose of art was once not to shock or disturb, but to elevate the soul.
 I wish you the same feeling when you visit.</p>

-<p>Rarely do people give it a second glance.
-So, the next time you hear Mass, or simply drop by, you may want to pause and take a moment to appreciate the place.
-Maybe you might consider including it in your next Visita Iglesia.
+<p>People rarely give it a second glance.
+So, the next time you hear Mass, or simply drop by, you may want to pause and take a moment to appreciate the space.
+Maybe you might consider including it in your next <em>Visita Iglesia</em>.
 I can promise that the experience in the place is enriching, with each visit you discover and learn something new about art, about faith, and about yourself.</p><br>

 <h3>For more information about the UP Chapel, here are some FAQs:</h3>
 <ul>